 The Lagos area boasts some of the most extensive and panoramic Blue Flagged beaches of the region.
 It is set between metropolitan Portimão to the east and the natural parks of Sagres and Aljezur to the west.
-To the north it borders the southernmost Portuguese mountain range of Monchique.
-A Lagos property could be in the historic city centre, overlooking the sand dunes, or tucked away in the countryside amidst olive and cork oak trees.
-For those looking for a more quiet life with easy access to all the amenities, a Lagos property is for you.
+To the north Lagos borders Portugal’s southernmost mountain range of Monchique.
+Your ideal Lagos property could be in the historic city centre, overlooking the sand dunes, or tucked away in the countryside amidst olive and cork oak trees.
+For those looking for a more quiet life with easy access to all the amenities, the Lagos property market is the right place to look.

-Lagos has a rich history, particularly in sea navigation.
-The world-famous Henry the Navigator directed the Portuguese Discoveries from the Algarve.
-Lagos was an important part of the progress made in nautical science, cartography and astronomy during this age.
+Lagos has a rich seafaring history, as the world-famous Henry the Navigator directed the Portuguese Discoveries from this part of the Algarve.
+Lagos played also an important role in the progress made in nautical science, cartography and astronomy during this age.
 Today you can find museums celebrating the science and culture of the sea throughout the area.

-The average price for a Lagos apartment for sale hovers around €2,400 per sq. meter and prices for houses in Lagos are around €2,800 per sq. meter.
+The average price for a Lagos apartment hovers around €2,400 per sq. meter, while prices for houses in Lagos are around €2,800 per sq. meter.

 Sale price distribution in Lagos region

 Sale price per sq.m. for each property price in Lagos region